mushy420/Enhanced-Receipt-Generator-Bot/README.md

 !receipt amazon "Apple AirPods Pro" 249.99 and !help and others work but are useless for now.
 Thw receipts are not end result and I will improve this so watch out for updates on thus github!

+also yes eventually slash commands will work just testing some stuff

 # Enhanced Receipt Generator Bot

 A powerful Discord bot for generating customized receipts for various popular stores.
 Perfect for dropshipping or for educational purposes.